MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 msCollection:
 - SPMigration
 - M365-collaboration
-description: "Which tool to use when migrating content to SharePoint and OneDrive"
+description: Learn about migrating content to SharePoint and OneDrive, and which tool and method is best for you and your organization. ms.custom: seo-marvel-apr2020
 ---

 # Migrating your content to SharePoint and OneDrive